TheMonk2121/ai-dev-tasks/400_guides/400_11_performance-optimization.md

 ## ⚠️ **Error Handling and Recovery**

+> **💡 For Non-Engineering Readers**: This section provides technical details for developers handling system issues.
+If you're focused on using the system rather than troubleshooting it, you can skip to the "User Journey" section below.

+### **Why This Matters**
+Error handling ensures that when things go wrong, the system recovers gracefully and you don't lose your work or context.
+This is what enables reliable, uninterrupted development sessions even when underlying systems have issues.

 ### **Error Taxonomy Models**

 The system uses comprehensive error taxonomy models for classification and handling: